Painting contractors in

 Business Registration

-Register your business with Idaho Secretary of State.
-Choose business structure (LLC, corporation, sole proprietorship).
-Obtain Federal EIN from IRS.
+Register your business with Idaho Secretary of State and obtain EIN from IRS.
+Choose business structure (LLC, corporation, etc.) and file appropriate paperwork.

 City Business License

-Complete EPA RRP (Renovation, Repair, Painting) certification if working on pre-1978 homes.
+Complete EPA RRP (Renovation, Repair, Painting) training if working on pre-1978 homes.
 Required for lead-safe work practices.
+Available through EPA-approved training providers.

 About This Market